 Let me start with a definition: In the world, good and bad are relative terms defined by the prevailing culture.
-A culture is collection of rules, norms and customs of any particular group.
+A culture is a collection of rules, norms and customs of any particular group.

 For the past 10 years I’ve been around ex-gang members, in church, in my ministry and while working with returning citizens through 7-70 Re-entry Services.
 I find the main points of this video to be true.
 I would like to make some comments.